tunnel expansion joint fire rating and sealing calgary emseal

 The silicone sealant is tooled into a corner bead to finish the installation.

-EMSEAL contributes to the preservation, durability and sustainability of the built environment.
+Emseal contributes to the preservation, durability and sustainability of the built environment.

 We do so by delivering high value, lowest total cost of ownership, structural expansion joints and pre-compressed sealants that work.